jkingz/jkingz/README.md

 ## I'm a Gamer Developer!!

-- 🔭 I want to learn more
+- 🔭 Learning tech stuff is fun!
-- 🌱 I’m currently some more devOps thing Docker gitlab CI/CD  🤣
+- 🌱 I’m currently working on some more devOps thing Docker gitlab CI/CD  🤣
 - 👯 I’m looking to collaborate with other devs
 - 🥅 2021 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I spent of bookmarking technology related stuff and never read it until I need it 🤣 :bowtie: